Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

 This plant is available in ethnic markets such as Asian and Mexican.
 The bulb can be bruised and minced for use in a variety of recipes.
 This substance is said to aid in digestion as well as relieve spasms, muscle cramps, rheumatism and headaches.

-It is also used for ague, fever and colds.
+It is used for medicinal purposes and it can be used to make a wonderful tea as well as a delicious beverage.
+It is also used for ague, fever, flu, coughs and colds.
 It is also used as a bush bath or herbal bath.

 Select fresh looking stalks that do not look dry or brittle.
 The light lemon flavor of this grass blends well with garlic, chilies, and cilantro.
 It is rich in a substance called citral, the active ingredient in lemon peel.